 We are living through unusual times in our country.
-As businesses and people with visual impairments adapt to the coronavirus, so too does the job search and hiring process.
+As businesses and people with visual impairments adapt to the coronavirus, so does the job search and hiring process.
 Companies are still hiring, but the interview process has changed.
 Hiring has gone virtual.
-Interviews are being conducted by phone and video platforms such as Skype, Zoom and GoToMeeting.
-Successful blind and visually impaired job seekers are creative, flexible and patient.
+Interviews are conducted via phone and video platforms like Skype, Zoom, and GoToMeeting.
+Successful blind and visually impaired job seekers are creative, flexible, and patient.
 You must remain positive and driven in your job search because your hard work and efforts will pay off.
-Here are some helpful ways to successfully job search during a pandemic.
+Here are some helpful ways to successfully search for a job during a pandemic.

 Understand that job searching is full-time work